-Notification for New Heart Transplantation Programs
+Notification for New Lung, Heart and Lung, Pancreas and Islet Cells, and Intestines Transplantation Programs

-Hospitals proposing to establish new heart transplantation programs must comply with the requirements of Rule 59C-1.044, F.A.C., pursuant to Section 408.0455, F.S.
+Hospitals proposing to establish new lung, heart and lung, pancreas and islet cells, and intestines transplantation programs must comply with the requirements of Rule 59C-1.044, F.A.C., pursuant to Section 408.0455, F.S.
 (Chapter 2019-136, Laws of Florida).
 Please provide a program description that outlines how the hospital will meet the following current requirements of Rule 59C-1.044, F.A.C.